etwest/DynamicQueriesCC/README.md

 We use our linear sketch `CubeSketch` that we describe and implement in `paper reference here` and in our previous implementation.
 The paper by Kapron, King, Mountjoy utilizes a different version of linear sketching.
 The performance of our sketching technique is a log faster in the average case.

 # Implementation TODOs
+0. Need a Splay Tree, Balanced Binary Tree, or Skip-List Implementation
 1. Euler Tour Tree implementation that supports
     1. sketch aggregates
     2. tracking new relevent edges